meters-on-demand/cli/README.md

 Download the latest .rmskin from [releases](https://github.com/meters-on-demand/cli/releases).

-MonD installs through Rainmeter so it can get the #SKINSPATH# variable and detect which skins you have installed.
+MonD installs through Rainmeter so it can get the #SKINSPATH# and #SETTINGSPATH# variables, to detect which skins you have installed.
 And as MonD is a skin manager, it can update itself through itself.

 # Usage